- Toxic Chemicals PFOA and PFOS Found in Lubbock, TX community Drinking Water (January 2021)

 How PFAS Affect Clean Water Systems

 Per- and polyfluoroalkyl substances (PFAS) are harmful, man-made chemicals that include PFOA, perfluorooctanoic acid, and PFOS, perfluorooctane sulfonic acid.
 These chemicals have been manufactured by a variety of industries all over the world since the 1940s.
 Poor handling and disposal of these chemicals has lead to the contamination of natural water sources through the contamination of ground water wells and rivers.
 Water districts and treatment plants have had to foot the bill for the removal of PFAS from their water treatment systems.
+More than 1500 drinking water systems across the U.S. may be contaminated with PFOA and PFOS.According to a May 2018 Environmental Working Group (EWG) Report.

 Why Are PFAS Harmful?